Listen to this article

 General Guidelines

-- For the current ratio, a range of 1.5 to 3.0 is often considered optimal.
-This range suggests a comfortable buffer without tying up too much capital in liquid assets.
+- For the current ratio, a range of 1.5 to 3.0 is often seen as a healthy sweet spot.
+This suggests a comfortable buffer without tying up too much cash.

-- The quick ratio should ideally be above 1.0 as well, although some industries, such as retail, may operate effectively with ratios between 0.75 and 1.0.
+- The quick ratio should ideally be above 1.0.
+However, some industries like retail can run efficiently with ratios between 0.75 and 1.0.

-- For the cash ratio, a value of 1.0 or higher is preferred, though it's rare outside of cash-rich sectors.
+- A cash ratio of 1.0 or higher is fantastic, but honestly, it's pretty rare to see outside of very cash-heavy businesses.

 Industry Benchmarks

-- Manufacturing: Typically, a current ratio around 2.88 and a quick ratio of 1.55 are common.
+- Manufacturing: A current ratio around 2.88 and a quick ratio of 1.55 are common.

 - Retail: A current ratio of approximately 1.27 and a quick ratio of 0.61 are typical.